The Story

 The Silence Begins

 No delivery, no updates.
-Store employees start developing a rare medical condition where they cannot hear phones ringing.
 Each rare successful call yields:

 "2-3 days more, sir.
 Truck is coming."